I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 If you are wondering what “shoji” is, it is apparently Japanese paper screens.
 Like those room dividers that you see sometimes.

-What Are the Undertones of SW Shoji White
+What Are the Undertones of Shoji White?

 Shoji White is in the orange color family, so it has creamy beige undertones.